humenda/GladTeX/manpage.md

 ## Output as EPUB

-It is beyond of the scope of this document to introduce Pandoc, but with any input format, converting to EPUB with GladTeX replacing the images is as easy
-as:
+GladTeX can be used together with Pandoc, the swiss knife of format conversion.
+In short, any format that Pandoc understands can be converted to EPUB using
+GladTeX:

-    pandoc -t json FILE.ext | gladtex -d img -P - | pandoc -f json -o book.epub
+    pandoc -t json myexample.md | gladtex -d "img dir" -P --epub - |

-Capitalised parameters should be replaced.
-This can be used with Markdown as input format, see previous section.

-If you want to call Pandoc as a filter without the pipes, you can use the environment variable `GLADTEX_ARGS`:
+        pandoc -f json -o book.epub

+GladTeX can be also directly called by Pandoc, by setting the environment variable `GLADTEX_ARGS` that automatically implies `-P`:

+    export GLADTEX_ARGS='-d "img dir" --epub'
-    GLADTEX_ARGS='-d img' pandoc -o BOOK.EPUB -F gladtex FILE.ext
+    pandoc -o book.EPUB --filter gladtex myexample.md

 # KNOWN LIMITATIONS